-In the past, usage of narcotics was limited to acute situations of severe pain (i.e. trauma or post-surgical pain) because of the potential risk of addiction.
+In the past, usage of narcotics was limited to acute situations of severe pain, such as a traumatic injury or postoperative pain, because of the potential risk of addiction to if narcotic medications are used over a long period.

-However, over the past decade, it has been felt that the risk of addiction was overstated, and that the pain relief for patients suffering from chronic pain was more important than the potential risks.
+However, over the past 10 to 15 years, there has been an increased focus on the belief that the pain relief for patients suffering from chronic pain was more important than the potential risks.

-Narcotic medications have, however, continued to be a double edged sword, and although they work well as a painkiller, they are usually only effective for short durations of time (weeks).
+Narcotic medications have, however, continued to be a double-edged sword, and although they work well as painkillers, they are reliably effective only when used for short durations of time (weeks).

 Rising Prescription Pain Medication Deaths

-To put this in perspective, more people are dying every year from prescription pain medications than from heroin and cocaine combined.1
+To further add perspective, more people are dying every year from prescription pain medications than from heroin and cocaine combined.1,2

 To be certain, not everyone who takes narcotic pain medications is an addict.

-Most patients will develop some tolerance to the medications if they use them for more than 2 to 4 weeks, and if taken on a daily basis for any longer than this time period, most patients will also develop some habituation (urge to continue taking the medication on a daily basis).
+Most people who take narcotic pain killers will develop some tolerance to the medications if they use them for more than 2 to 4 weeks, and if taken on a daily basis for any longer than this time period, most people will also develop some habituation (urge to continue taking the medication on a daily basis).

 Pain medication addiction is a more complicated process.
 It involves manipulative behavior to obtain narcotic medications and a refusal to discontinue a medication even though it is no longer being used for a medical purpose.
 Some, including those at significant risk of overdosing, will go to multiple doctors to get medications.1